developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

 5. Select Continue and proceed through the Wizard.

-6. In the Review section, select Complete Profile to move to the Publish section to generate updated bar codes, NFC tags, or audio files.
+6. In the Review section, select Complete Profile to move to the Publish section to generate updated barcodes, NFC tags, or audio files.

 -----